andrewdavidmackenzie/pigg/README.md

 Please let us know what you think, and suggestions, via GitHub discussions or GH issues, or in threads where we communicate its existence (discord, reddit, etc.).

-## Current Functionality
+## Current Features

-- visual representation of the GPIO pins in two layouts, a "Board Pin Layout" that mimics the physical layout of the Pi's GPIO connector/header, or a "BCM Pin Layout" with only the programmable GPIO pins, ordered by BCM pin number
+- Visual representation of the GPIO pins in two layouts, a "Board Pin Layout" that mimics the physical layout of the Pi's GPIO connector/header, or a "BCM Pin Layout" with only the programmable GPIO pins, ordered by BCM pin number
 - Each pin has its board pin number, name and function.
 - Drop down selector to config each pin (Currently as an Input with or without pull-up/pull-down, or as an Output)
-- Inputs have a visualization like an LED to show its current level (Black is unknown, Red is off, Green is on)
+- Inputs have a visualization like an LED to show its current level (Black is unknown, Red is off, Green is on), plus a waveform view that shows you the recent history of the level detected on the input.
-- Outputs have a toggle switch that can be used to change the value at the output
+- Outputs have a toggle switch that can be used to change the value at the output, plus a waveform view showing the recent history of the level set on the Output.
 - GPIO configurations can be loaded at startup with a command line filename option, or loaded via file-picker from the UI or saves to file via file picker.

+You can see gifs and videos of features [here](assets/features.md)

 ## Help wanted, Raspberry Pi experts!